danyelous/Miscellaneous/GoogleSheetsActionScriptNotificacion/Readme.md

 - Modify the sender name by changing the `senderName` variable

 ## Important Notes
-- The default temporary password is set to 'Vanguardia'
+- The default temporary password is set to 'Clave001'
 - Students will be prompted to change this password on first login
 - The script includes contact information for technical support
 - Tutorial videos are included to help students get started